rancher/rke2/docs/cis_self_assessment.md

 ```

 **Remediation:**
-RKE2 creates this file at `stat -c %U:%G /var/lib/rancher/rke2/server/cred/admin.kubeconfig` and automatically sets its ownership to `root:root`.
+By default, RKE2 creates this file at `stat -c %U:%G /var/lib/rancher/rke2/server/cred/admin.kubeconfig` and automatically sets its ownership to `root:root`.

 #### 1.1.15